300 hours of video are uploaded to YouTube every minute. People can find thousands of videos on almost any topic they choose.

 Keep all tags relevant.

-Actions taken help improve your ranking.
+Actions taken help to improve your ranking.
 You’re looking for:

 - Links (when relevant)